ideabosque/ai_agent_core_engine/README.md

   * Interacts with Claude via streaming or synchronous completions.
   * Handles threading and function return parsing.

+Follow the detailed instructions for configration provided in the [Anthropic Agent Handler](https://github.com/ideabosque/anthropic_agent_handler)

 ---

 #### 🧪 **`OllamaEventHandler`**